cfjello/graph-ioc/cxctrl/README.md

 This is an experimental Graph based Inversion of Control System running server side on Deno.
 It has the following main features:

 - User defined Action classes that own, maintain and publish each their own data objects.
-They also defines their dependency of other Actions.
+They also defines their dependencies of other Actions.
 - Program Flows that are generated as hierarchies of dependencies between Actions.
 - A Controller that orchestrates the Program Flows into execution trees called Jobs.
-Jobs are unidirectional hierarchical structures that are executed bottom up, that is from the leafs of the tree to the root.
+Jobs are unidirectional hierarchical structures that are executed bottom up, that is from the leafs of the tree or sub-tree to the executing root node.
 In practical programming terms, these Jobs can though of as single- and/or multi-branch Promise-chains, where each node is executed in the correct order.
 - An in-memory immutable Data Store with versioned data objects, that allows for other Actions gain read-only access.